When attitudes become photography

 Large formats

-At the same time, Szeemann brought the role of curator to the foreground: the artist(s) left the center-stage in favour of ideas and concepts.
+At the same time, Szeemann brought the role of curator to the foreground: the artist(s) left the centre-stage in favour of ideas and concepts.

 But Burkhard was not just a fly-on-the-wall.
 Attracted by Blum’s style, which privileged large formats, and in collaboration with some of the conceptual clique of the time (especially Markus Raetz), Burkhard enlarged his photographs of seemingly banal images of Raetz’s studio in large pieces of fabric.
 Suddenly, photography was no longer a simple means of documentation: it was art.